vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/05_Calendaric_Astronomy/05_THE_APPARENT_PATH_OF_THE_SUN_IN_THE_SKY.md

 In this figure :

 - P = Celestial pole (dhruva).
-- rQ - Celestial equator.
+- γQ - Celestial equator.
 - K - Pole of the ecliptic (kadamba).

-= Plane of the ecliptic. r = First point of Aries (vernal equinox).
+- γ♋ = Plane of the ecliptic.
+- γ = First point of Aries (vernal equinox).

-First point of Cancer: (summer solstice).
+- ♋ = First point of Cancer: (summer solstice).

-First point of Libra (autumnal equinox).
-W = First point of Capricorn (winter solstice).
+- ♎ = First point of Libra (autumnal equinox).
+- ♑ = First point of Capricorn (winter solstice).
+- Ś = A heavenly body.

-Ś=A heavenly body.
-PS - Great circk shroʻP,S cutting equator at Q. rQ-Right ascension=a.
+- PS - Great circle throʻ P,S cutting equator at Q.
+- γQ - Right ascension=α.
+- QS - Declination= δ

-QS - Declination=8 KS Great circle through K, S cutting ecliptic
+- KS - Great circle through K,S cutting ecliptic at C.

-at C.

-TC-Celestial longitude 1
+- TC-Celestial longitude λ
+- CS=Celestial latitude = β

-CS=Celestial latitude=B Let PS cut the ecliptic at B. Then
+Let PS cut the ecliptic at B. Then

-rB=Polar longitude or dhruvakn=1
+- γB = Polar longitude or dhruvaka = l

-BS = Polar latitude or vikṣepas These last two peculiar co-ordinates, now no long used, were used by the Sūrya Siddhānta to denote sta positions.
+- BS = Polar latitude or vikṣepa = d

+These last two peculiar co-ordinates, now no long used, were used by the Sūrya Siddhānta to denote sta positions.
 They have been traced by Neugebauer to Hipparchos five centuries earlier.

-The position of a stellar body may be defined by either its right ascension (a) and declination (8),

-or its celestial longitude(1) and latitude(B).
+The position of a stellar body may be defined by either its right ascension (α) and declination (δ),  or its celestial longitude(λ) and latitude(β).

 The positions of stars in these co-ordinates began to be given from the time of Claudius Ptolemy (150 A.D.) who used them in his Syntaxis.